 "Traditional and/or Australian Album of The Year" (Definition)

 To be awarded for the best Traditional AND/OR Australian country music album of the year.
 The album must contain a minimum of 70% previously unrecorded and released for the first time in the relative eligibility period.
 The album content may be recognisably Australian in lyric content, sensibility, attitude, and accent and may encapsulate recognisable Australian stories, people, history, attitudes and culture.
-The genre may broadly incorporate traditional styles of country music including influences from Celtic music, Bush Ballads, folk music, Western Swing, traditional country, gospel, and bluegrass elements.
+The genre may also broadly incorporate traditional styles of country music including influences from Celtic music, Bush Ballads, folk music, Western Swing, traditional country and gospel.

 “Album of the Year” (Definition)